Undergraduate Physics Labs

 In the Spring semester the labs begin on the Monday of the third semester week.
 After five lab weeks, there is a two-week lab recess overlapping its second week with the Spring break through the first half of March.

-Summer 1 and Summer 2 lab semesters run for four and a half weeks, each with two lab courses covering nine experiments, two per week.
+Summer A and Summer B lab semesters run for four and a half weeks, each with two lab courses covering nine experiments, two per week.

-Summer lab semesters usually begin on the first Monday after the start of the respective semester.
+Summer lab semesters usually begin on the first Monday of the respective semester.

 The lab class capacity is 18 students.
-Each lab course has several classes depending on the course enrollment.
-Each class works on identical experimental setups prepared on nine individual benches in the lab-room.
+Each lab course has several class sections, their number depending on the course enrollment.
+Each class section works on identical experimental setups prepared on nine individual benches in the lab-room.

 The class is split in two students per bench.
 They collaborate when performing the experiment on their bench.